PiedWeb/CMS/README.md

 Build on top on [Symfony 4](https://github.com/symfony/symfony), [VichUploader](https://github.com/dustin10/VichUploaderBundle), [LiipImagine](https://github.com/liip/LiipImagineBundle), [Sonata Admin](https://github.com/sonata-project/SonataAdminBundle), and more (see [composer.json](https://github.com/PiedWeb/CMS/blob/master/composer.json)).

-**If you install it, be careful, the first version is not out and the code is not heavily testerd !**
+**If you install it, be careful, the first version is not out and the code is not heavily tested !**

 ## Installation